karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 <span class='finder'>/Applications/QGIS3.4.app/Contents/Resources/grass7</span>
 or similar.

-GRASS can be downloaded via the [offical homepage](https://grass.osgeo.org), but for macOS it might be easier to use the [KyngChaos](http://www.kyngchaos.com/software/grass) binaries.
+Later versions of GRASS (7.2 and higher) can be downloaded via the [offical homepage](https://grass.osgeo.org).
+Another page for accessing GRASS 7 binaries is [Michael Barton’s GRASS page.](http://grassmac.wikidot.com).
+GRASS version 6 is the last version maintained by [KyngChaos](http://www.kyngchaos.com/software/grass).
 Updating this page in January 2020, I also discovered that you can [install GRASS using HomeBrew](https://grasswiki.osgeo.org/wiki/Compiling_on_MacOSX_using_homebrew).
 How to [install and use HomeBrew - the missing package manager for OS X](https://brew.sh) is covered in [this post in my repo on Setup Jekyll Theme Blog](https://karttur.github.io/setup-theme-blog/blog/install-imagemagick/#installation).
 But it the end I did not manage to get the Homebrew installation up and running, detailed at the very end of this post.

-The binary installation worked though.
+In January 2020 I did install the GRASS 7.2.2 binary package from the [official download page](http://grass.osgeo.org/download/mac/).
+After some initial trouble with some dependencies - as detailed below.
+GRASS 7.2.2 worked fine with raster layers, but failed to processes vector data (missing link to sqlite lib).
+I then instead installed GRASS 7.8.3 (latest stable version in October 2020), and then all worked fine.

-#### Binary installation
+#### 7.2.2 Binary installation

+**With GRASS version 7.8.3 being the latest stable version as of September 2020, these instructions are redundant.**

 To install GRASS as a binary (not with HomeBrew) on Mac OS X you must first install GDAL and the dependencies listed above, plus some additional dependencies.
 In January 2020 I got GRASS 7.2 started after installing the following dependencies: